bahim22/work/Docs2/AplusQues.md

 17. HTTP uses port 80
 18. The subnet mask that defines a full class C network is 255.255.255.0, while a full class B subnet mask would be 255.255.0.0.
 19. enabling MAC filtering only allows access to devices listed in the routers filtering table
-20. `RJ11/45` are common for phone lines & ethernet & use tristed pair cabling
+20. `RJ11/45` are common for phone lines & ethernet & use twisted pair cabling
 21. `RFC1918` private address sets for IP addresses start with 192.168 (v4)
 22. default gateway address is address that computer would send traffic to
     1. default gateway would be a router for SOHO network & sends traffic out to internet